 “People are drawn to the Camino because of its staying power,” says Beth Jusino, author of Walking to the End of the World: A Thousand Miles on the Camino de Santiago.
 “Walking the Camino is a chance to intentionally slow down and move at a human pace, to join a history that’s so much bigger than any of us individually.”

 Crossing the rugged Pyrenees and spanning undulating plains before winding through lush hillsides, the Camino de Santiago is a unique window into the Iberian Peninsula’s historical, natural and cultural beauty.
-All that said, if you’re planning to tackle the Camino de Santiago, there’s a lot to keep in mind, like logistics, places of interest and finding the best route for your budget, time frame and fitness level.
+All that said, if you’re planning to tackle the Camino de Santiago, there’s a lot to keep in mind: You’ll want to consider logistics and places of interest as well as finding the best route for your budget, time frame and fitness level.
 In this guide, we’ll cover:

 - Why Hike the Camino de Santiago?

 - What Are the Routes?

 - How to Hike the Camino de Santiago

 - Planning Your Trip